miurahr/aqtinstall/README.rst

 When installing Qt SDK 6.2.0 for Windows.

-Check what options you can take by `list-qt` subcommand
+Check the options that can be used with the `list-qt` subcommand

 .. code-block:: console